Skip to main content

 Print version

-This is a kids' version of the EGU article: 'Climate changes triggered immigration to America in the 19th century'.
+This is a kids' version of the EGU article: 'Climate made people move to America'.
 It was written by Bárbara Ferreira (EGU Media and Communications Manager), reviewed for scientific content by Aimée Slangen (Researcher, NIOZ, Netherlands) and Annette Bösmeier (Researcher, University of Freiburg, Germany), and for educational content by Phil Smith (Teacher Scientist Network, UK).

 All English-language Planet Press releases are carefully edited, reviewed and proofed, by scientists, educators and EGU staff.
 Please note that once translated, Planet Press releases receive no further checks from EGU staff.
 For this reason, we cannot guarantee their accuracy, though we trust the quality of our voluntary translators and are grateful for their work.